srsKanth/astroAssignment/README.md

       1. Followed page object model and created page classes for every pages
       2. All locators and methods related to specific page kept in page class
-      3. Page class extends SeleniumMethods class (where reusable web interaction methos are kept (eg, click, type))
+      3. Page class extends SeleniumMethods class (where reusable web interaction methods are kept (eg, click, type))
       4. Test cases are grouped using @Test and kept in suite level (can create separate java class for different test suite)
       4. Test suite extends TestngBase class to make use of Testng listener

 #How to execute
 run 'mvn clean test' from project root folder